Sorafenib: Lung

 In some kinds of lung cancer (with squamous-cell histology) sorafenib administered in addition to paclitaxel and carboplatin may be detrimental to patients.

 Ovarian cancer

 Sorafenib has been studied as maintenance therapy after ovarian cancer treatment and in combination with chemotherapy for recurrent ovarian cancer but did not show results that led to approval of the drug for these indications.

 Brain (recurrent glioblastoma)

 There is a phase I/II study at the Mayo Clinic of sorafenib and CCI-779 (temsirolimus) for recurrent glioblastoma.

 Desmoid tumor (aggressive fibromatosis)

-A study performed in 2008 showed that Sorafenib is active against aggressive fibromatosis.
-This study is being used as justification for using sorafenib as an initial course of treatment in some patients with aggressive fibromatosis.
+A study performed in 2008 showed that sorafenib is active against aggressive fibromatosis.
+This study is being used as justification for using sorafenib as an initial course of treatment in some patients with the condition.

 A phase III clinical trial is testing the effectiveness of sorafenib to treat desmoid tumors (also known as aggressive fibromatosis), after positive results in the first two trial stages.
 Dosage is typically half of that applied for malignant cancers (400 mg vs 800 mg).
 NCI are sponsoring this trial.